 So what can we do to protect our business against cyber-attacks?

-In conclusion it would seem that many of the security concerns associated with the ‘Cloud’ can be resolved by implementing a proper security policy and not relying on your provider to protect your business for you.
-In doing so it will give you peace of mind that your data can’t be compromised.
+In conclusion, it would seem that many of the security concerns associated with the ‘Cloud’ can be resolved by implementing a proper security policy and not relying on your provider to protect your business for you.
+Doing so it will give you peace of mind that your data can’t be compromised.